shfong/tcrp-reproduce/README.md

 # tcrp-reproduce
 Refactored TCRP codebase with improved organization and additional code for data transformation and model selection.
+The original codebase can be accessed [here](https://github.com/idekerlab/TCRP).
 For high level questions regarding TCRP, check out the [TCRP FAQ](https://github.com/shfong/tcrp-reproduce/blob/public/tcrp-faq.md).

 ## Instructions for a complete run
 End-to-end run is quite completely glued together yet and will require a little bit of manual work.